Graph Exploration with Embedding-Guided Layouts: Evaluation

 \subsection{Qualitative Layout Quality}

-Figure~\ref{fig:layout_result} shows the visualizations generated by GEGraph and baseline methods.
-Generally, GEGraph can achieve visually aesthetic and community-aware graph layouts.
+Fig.~\ref{fig:layout_result} shows the visualizations generated by GEGraph and baseline methods.
+Generally, GEGraph avoids manual adjustments and prior knowledge requirement and allows more input graph types.
+We can observe evident community information and fewer node occlusions and edge crossings in the layouts created by GEGraph (node2vec-a) in the study compared to the other methods under evaluation.
 In detail, F-R cannot handle the scale properly when dealing with unconnected graphs, such as Webkb, Facebook, Cora, and CiteSeer, where the discrete nodes are far from the connected body.
 When dealing with large graphs, it usually produces poor layouts as it converges to local minima and can hardly retain the global structure.
 PH initially draws a graph with F-R. Then the user can click the persistent barcodes to separate the partitions generated by persistent homology features.
 Its bar-list integration design is novel but not effective enough for large graphs.
 On Cora and CiteSeer, we fail to identify the most compelling portion barcodes among thousands of them and spend considerable time drawing a relatively good layout with PH.
 DRGraph focuses on efficiently processing large graphs.
 So it performs relatively well on large datasets (e.g., Cora and CiteSeer).
 However, it can hardly achieve good global layouts, and the clutter of unrelated structures usually masks the community information.
 The above three methods are all topology-driven and ignore the node attributes.
 Yet, graphTPP uses the attribute-based cluster information to draw community-aware visualizations.
 However, it ignores the typological structure.
 So the generated layout usually contains compact clusters, where most nodes are positioned at the same coordinates.
 GraphTSNE can integrate node attributes with topology.
 It performs slightly better than topology-driven approaches, but the community information is not distinguishable enough compared with GEGraph.
 As GraphTSNE can only process graphs with multiple attributes, Les Mis{\'e}rables, Facebook, and Science are skipped.
 GEGraph integrates node attributes with topological information while preserving F-R's "hub-and-spoke" drawing style.
 The communities are clarified on small graphs like Les Mis{\'e}rables and Webkb, while the topological structure still plays a primary role.
-On large graphs like Cora and CiteSeer, GEGraph can draw all nodes and separates them into distinct communities to avoid a messy visualization.
+On large graphs like Cora and CiteSeer, GEGraph can separate nodes into distinct communities to avoid a messy visualization.
 The aggregation views also indicate the community awareness of GEGraph.
 If without attributes embedded, the layouts generated by GEGraph (node2vec) are relatively poor, which is evident in Webkb and Facebook.
+So our method can produce attractive and community-aware graph layouts, striking a better balance between aesthetic and exploration goals.